jweingardt12/mlb_mcp/README.md

 python mcp_stdio_wrapper.py
 ```

+The wrapper waits for the FastAPI server to become ready.
+Adjust the startup wait period by setting the `FASTAPI_STARTUP_RETRIES` environment variable (default: 120 retries at 0.5 seconds each).

 This project is ready for deployment on Smithery or any other MCP-compatible platform.
 It uses the `pybaseball` library and its dependencies, including pandas and numpy.

 ---